Fine Art Self-Portrait Photography in Ireland — Meeting Myself Through Ritual and Image

 The Self as Expression

 So many artists—painters, photographers, performers—have turned the camera on themselves as a way of saying, This is me.
-Think of Franseca Woodman with her ghostly self-portraits, announcing her inability to truly be in this world.
-A photographer whose raw, ghost-like self-portraits spoke to a sense of not belonging, ever transforming and shifting in time and space.
+Think of Francesca Woodman with her ghostly self-portraits, announcing her inability to truly be in this world.
+A photographer whose raw, shifting images spoke to a sense of not belonging, ever transforming through time and space.
 These works remind me that self-portraiture can be both deeply personal and boldly political: a mirror, a declaration, sometimes even an act of resistance.

 Photography as Self-Discovery

 I’ve been inspired by approaches to self-portraiture that explore photography as a path to mindfulness and self-knowledge.
-By slowing down, noticing, letting go of judgement—something is being discovered and exposed – a simple, honest truth.
+By slowing down, noticing, and letting go of judgement, something begins to reveal itself — a simple, honest truth.

 For me, photography is less about “capturing” and more about witnessing.
-It’s about paying attention to what is present, both in ourselves and in the person in front of the lens.
+It’s about paying attention to what is present, both within ourselves and within the person standing in front of the lens.

 Holding Space Through the Lens